Multi-objective Differentiable Neural Architecture Search: Background and Related Work

 \textbf{Multiple Gradient Descent (MGD).} MOO can be solved to local optimality via MGD~\citep{desideri2012mgd}, as a natural extension of single-objective gradient descent, which iteratively updates $\bw$ towards a direction that ensures that all tasks improve simultaneously (called \emph{Pareto improvement}): $\bw^{\prime} \leftarrow \bw - \xi g_{\bw}^*$, where $g_{\bw}^*$ is a vector field that needs to be determined.
 If we denote by $g_{\bw}^\oscript = \nabla_{\bw} \Loss^\oscript(\bw)$ the gradient of the $\oscript$-th scalar loss function, via Taylor approximation, the decreasing direction of $\Loss^\oscript$ when we update $\bw$ towards $g_{\bw}^*$ is given by $\langle g_{\bw}^\oscript , g_{\bw}^* \rangle \approx - (\Loss^\oscript (\bw^{\prime}) - \Loss^\oscript (\bw)) / \xi$.
 In MGD $g_{\bw}^*$ is chosen to maximize the slowest update rate among all objectives:

-The early work of \citet{desideri2012mgd} has been extended in various settings, particularly multi-task learning, with great promise \citep{Sener2018MultiTaskLA, lin-neurips19, mahapatra-icml20a, Liu2019TheSM}, but these approaches are applied to mainly a fixed architecture and extending them to a search space of architectures is non-trivial.
+The early work of \citet{desideri2012mgd} has been extended in various settings, particularly multi-task learning, with great promise \citep{Sener2018MultiTaskLA, lin-neurips19, mahapatra-icml20a, Liu2019TheSM}, but these approaches are applied to mainly a fixed architecture and extending them to a supernet subsuming a search space of multiple architectures is non-trivial.

-\textbf{One-shot NAS and Bi-Level optimization.} With the architecture space being intrinsically discrete and hence expensive to search on, most existing differentiable NAS approaches leverage the weight sharing paradigm and continuous relaxation to enable gradient descent~\citep{liu-iclr19, pham-icml18, bender-icml18a, xie-iclr18, xu-arxiv19, dong-cvpr19,Chen2020DrNASDN,liu2023bridging,movahedi2022lambda, Zhang2021iDARTSDA}.
+\textbf{One-shot NAS and Bi-Level optimization.} With the architecture space being intrinsically discrete, large (often consisting of upto $10^{36}$ architectures) and hence expensive to search on, most existing differentiable NAS approaches leverage the weight sharing paradigm and continuous relaxation to enable gradient descent~\citep{liu-iclr19, pham-icml18, bender-icml18a, xie-iclr18, xu-arxiv19, dong-cvpr19,Chen2020DrNASDN,liu2023bridging,movahedi2022lambda, Zhang2021iDARTSDA}.
 Typically, in these approaches, architectures are stacks of cells, where the cell structure is represented as a directed acyclic graph (DAG) with $N$ nodes and $E$ edges.
-Every transition from node $i$ to $j$, i.e. edge $(i,j)$, is associated with an operation $o^{(i,j)}\in\opss$, where $\opss$ is a predefined candidate operation set.
-The DAG node $j\in [N]$ contains a latent representation $x^j$ that is computed as the summation of all input tensors to that node: $x^j = \sum_{i<j}o^{(i,j)}(x^i)$.
-With this formulation, the NAS task reduces to searching for the optimal operations in edges and the cell topology. \citet{liu-iclr19} first proposed a continuous relaxation of the discrete operation choices in the DAG edges to form a $\mathtt{MixOp}$: $\Tilde{o}^{(i,j)}(x^i) = \sum_{o\in\opss}\alpha_o^{(i,j)}o(x^i)$, where $\alpha^{(i,j)}\in \bbR^{|\opss|}$ is defined over the probability simplex and each entry in it represents the operation strength in edge $(i,j)$.
-This allows to frame the NAS problem as a bi-level optimization one, with differentiable objectives w.r.t. all variables:
+Every transition from node $i$ to $j$, i.e. edge $(i,j)$, is associated with an operation $o^{(i,j)}\in\opss$, where $\opss$ is a predefined candidate operation set. \citet{liu-iclr19} proposed a continuous relaxation of the search space by parameterizing the discrete operation choices in the DAG edges via a learnable vector $\alpha$.
+This enables framing the NAS problem as a bi-level optimization one, with differentiable objectives w.r.t. all variables:

-where $\Loss^{train}$ and $\Loss^{val}$ are the empirical losses on the training and validation data, respectively, $\bw$ are the supernetwork parameters, $\alpha \in \archss \triangleq \bbR^{|\opss|^E}$ are the continuous architectural parameters, and $\bw^*(\alpha): \archss \rightarrow \bbR^d$ is a best response function that maps architectures to their optimal weights.
+where $\Loss^{train}$ and $\Loss^{val}$ are the empirical losses on the training and validation data, respectively, $\bw$ are the supernetwork parameters, $\alpha \in \archss$ are the continuous architectural parameters, and $\bw^*(\alpha): \archss \rightarrow \bbR^d$ is a best response function that maps architectures to their optimal weights.